asargin-dev/goblog/README.md

 # GoWebBlog
-It is a blog website with added admin management
+It is a blog website written by GoLang.
+Renders html templates from inside.
+Added admin dashboard.